unbit/jwsgi-rack/README.md

 check the official documentation on: http://uwsgi-docs.readthedocs.org/en/latest/JVM.html

 If you use the "gold" linker instead of the classic "ld", the LD_RUN_PATH environment variable will not be honoured.
-That means you need to set the path of libjvm.so with LD_LIBRARY_PATH
+That means you need to set the path of libjvm.so with LD_LIBRARY_PATH when you run the "uwsgi" command